← All varieties

 Fruit

-Skin: The sources are complementary on color.
-Downing describes it as golden russet with a fine sunny cheek, sprinkled with dots.
-Elliott describes it as yellow with a cinnamon russet ground, reddish and bronzed in the sun, dotted with dark specks.
+The skin descriptions diverge across sources.
+Downing describes it as golden russet, with a fine sunny cheek, and sprinkled with dots.
+Elliott describes it as rough, dull yellow, cinnamon russet, reddish and bronzed in the sun, and dotted with dark specks.
+Thomas describes it as greenish and considerably russeted.
+The variation likely reflects differences in maturity stage, sun exposure, and growing conditions observed by each author.

 Season